nataliasebastian/Codejam/README.md

-# Codejam
+# KickStart

-My code of the problems proposed in 'Google Codejam' programming competition
+My code of the problems proposed in 'Google KickStart' programming competition